 Camilo Hurtado de Amézaga, marquis of Riscal, was a man ahead of its time.
 He found inspiration to set up his winery in Bordeaux in 1858.
 Soon after that date, he brought the first French vitis vinifera to his vineyards.
 Cabernet Sauvignon was the variety that best adapted to the Rioja terroir so it played a key role in his wines, specially those known as “reserva Médoc”, which can still be sampled in rare historical tastings.
 This variety is only allowed in Rioja for experimental purposes, but Riscal still blends it in its top wine, Barón de Chirel.

 Traditionally, its range had never included a wine below the Reserva category.
-Its main wine, Marqués de Riscal Reserva (around €14 in Spain), is, vintage after vintage, the reference of what a Rioja reserva must be.
-Since the purchase of Marqués de Arienzo in 2010, the brand has added a Crianza to its portfolio.
+Its main wine, Marqués de Riscal Reserva (around €15 in Spain), is, vintage after vintage, the reference of what a Rioja reserva must be.
+Since the purchase of Marqués de Arienzo in 2010, the brand Arienzo has added a Crianza to its portfolio.

-The winery's top wine is Barón de Chirel Reserva (around €55), a pioneer in the modernisation of Rioja since it was first launched in the 1986 vintage.
-However, Gran Reserva wines have gained ground in the last years thanks to the market's renewed interest in this category.
-Marqués de Riscal 150 Anniversary Gran Reserva 2001 was launched to commemorate the winery's sesquicentennial and has been reissued on the 2004 vintage (around €50).
+The winery's top wine is Barón de Chirel Reserva (around €68), a pioneer in the modernisation of Rioja since its launch in the 1986 vintage.
+However, Gran Reserva wines have gained ground in recent years thanks to a renewed interest among consumers in this category.
+Marqués de Riscal 150 Anniversary Gran Reserva 2001 was launched to commemorate the winery's one and a half century (around €48).

-Finca Torrea (around €20) was launched in 2009 and represents a modern rioja concept with no Crianza label and a fruit-forward style.
-It is made from the old Tempranillo and Graciano vines planted around the Elciego winery.
+Finca Torrea (around €21) was launched in 2009 and represents a modern rioja concept with no Crianza label and a fruit-forward style.
+It is made from old Tempranillo and Graciano vines planted around the Elciego winery.
 Finca Torrea and Barón de Chirel are both aged in French oak barrels; American oak is still preferred for the traditional range of Reservas and Gran Reservas.

 Find out where to find Riscal’s wines in Spain and the rest of the world.